 Financial investments – All financial investments should have a footnote clarifying their fair value and any unrealized losses or gains from the investment.

-Employee benefits – Companies generally disclose their employee’s health and welfare, medical, vacation, retirement plans, and other benefits.
+Employee benefits – Companies generally disclose their employee’s retirement plans and other benefits.

 Stock-based compensation – A footnote will be included if a company offers stock-based compensation plans explaining its stock options, types of restricted stock, and other performance plans.